AntonFlorey/PolyZamboni/readme.md

 - `Remove Auto Cuts` removes all automatically added cuts.
 In case you are not happy with the results of the previously listed operation.
 - `Recompute Flaps` places glue flaps at all cut edges.
 The greedy algorithm tries to avoid overlaps of the printed pieces.
 There is also a toggle next to the button that lets you decide whether flaps should alternate along patch boundaries.
 - `Alt+C` opens the manual cuts pie menu.
 Here you can cut, clear or glue all selected edges.
 Glued edges can not be cut by the `Auto Unfold` operator and have no other purpose.
 You can also select multiple faces and mark them as one connected region via the `Define Region` operator.
 This automatically cuts all edges between selected and non-selected faces.
 - `Alt+X` opens the glue flaps pie menu.
-Here you can flip the glue flaps attached to all selected edges.
+Here you can add, remove and flip the glue flaps attached to all selected edges.

 ### Intuitive feedback
 PolyZamboni renders feedback on top of your models.
 Dotted lines on top of mesh edges indicate one of the following: